mozilla-ai/lumigator/docs/source/get-started/ui-guide.md

 Follow the [quickstart](quickstart.md) to get Lumigator up and running.
 The UI can then be accessed by visiting [localhost](http://localhost) on your web browser.
 You should be able to see a screen with the sections **Datasets** and **Experiments**.
 Lets go through each of them in detail.

 ## Upload a Dataset
-The main purpose of Lumigator is to help you select a model that works well for your particular data.
+The main purpose of Lumigator is to help you select the model that works best for your particular data, amongst several available.
 It does this by evaluating multiple models on a sample of your data: your dataset.

 The first step is to upload your dataset.
 This can be done by clicking on the **Provide Dataset** button in the **Datasets** section.
 This will open a dialog box where you can select the dataset file to be uploaded from your local machine.
 The dataset file should be in `csv` format with columns examples and (optionally) ground_truth.